What are swaras?

 Why practice swaras?

-The following video by Ms. Anuja Kamat explains in depth why practicing swaras to perfection is so important for a singer.
+If you want to learn how to sing better , you should know swaras are the building blocks of vocal training.
+The following video by Ms. Anuja Kamat explains in depth why practicing swaras to perfection is important if you are training to sing.

 Sources referred to in this article - This quora article on svaras is informative. - Anuja Kamat is a popular youtuber who explains concepts of Indian classical music